 The Historical, Theoretical and Critical Studies area in Psychology at York University reflects a vibrant interdisciplinary field dedicated to the history and philosophy of what it means to be human.
 The area examines what kinds of knowledge have come to count in psychology and why, and explores the ethical, ontological, methodological, and epistemological questions that face the discipline.
-The area contributes to and draws upon a variety of theoretical frameworks (feminist theory, critical theory, hermeneutics, etc.) and engages in contemporary debates using a wide range of qualitative (archival research, oral history interviews, thematic analysis) and quantitative (social network analysis, web-scraping) methods.
+The area contributes to and draws upon a variety of theoretical frameworks (feminist, decolonial, queer, and critical race theory; hermeneutics, etc.) and engages in contemporary debates using a wide range of qualitative (archival research, oral history interviews, thematic analysis, participatory) and quantitative (social network analysis, web-scraping) methods.
 The area studies how psychology is shaped by society and how psychology has come to shape society.
-For more information about this area, contact the Area Coordinator, Dr. Alexandra Rutherford.
+For more information about this area, contact the Area Coordinator, Dr. Mike Pettit.